 Physical Education (P.E.)
 Teaching Degrees in Florida

 If you are an active person who loves working with kids, you are an excellent fit for a career as a physical education teacher.
 Florida, in particular, is a great place to be a P.E. teacher.
-Not only is the weather great year-round, the State Board of Education mandates that kids grades K-5 participate in P.E. for 150 minutes each week and that all grades above elementary (up to grade 12) must offer instruction in physical education.
+The State Board of Education mandates that kids grades K-5 participate in P.E. for 150 minutes each week and that all grades above elementary (up to grade 12) must offer instruction in physical education.
 This shows that the state recognizes that physical activity is key to a healthy body and mind.
-This value means that all schools must have enough teachers to teach P.E. classes, and one of those teachers could be you.
+All schools must have enough teachers to teach P.E. classes, and one of those teachers could be you.

 What Does a Physical Education Teacher in Florida Do?

 Gym class can seem like an informal place for kids to run around and get exercise.
-But as physical education has become an increasingly important element to increasing students’ mental strength alongside their physical strength, the outsized benefits of mandated P.E. in schools.
+But as physical education’s mental and physical benefits have become increasingly understood, P.E. expectations have become more rigorous.
 Florida’s state standards reflect that with four core outcomes of physical education: movement competency, cognitive abilities, lifetime fitness, and responsible behaviors and values.

 In addition to curriculum development, P.E. teachers often coach sports, monitor recess, and serve as faculty advisors of clubs.